pirafrank/zed_unofficial_win_builds/README.md

 ## Why?

 The official Zed editor is only available for macOS and Linux.
-This repository fills the gap until official builds for Windows will be available.
+This repository fills the gap until official builds for Windows are available.

 ## How it works?